-I used to find it really tough when Flint spent long periods of time away from home, be that in the UK or abroad.
+I used to find it really tough when Adam spent long periods of time away from home, be that in the UK or abroad.
 Initially when he was working overseas I would just stay at home worrying and looking forward to intermittent phone calls and texts to know he was ok.

 In September 2013, however, I decided to join him and go along on a trip.
 The plan was to go to Morocco, initially stay in Marakesh, and then travel on to the Sahara Desert.